aprojanos/smartgis-tutorial/docs/source/datasources.rst

 .. figure:: images/datasource_new.png
     :align: center

-    Create new file data source
+    Creating new file data source

 .. tip:: In the case of vector data, it is recommended to store them in the application's spatial database rather than as files.
 To do this, select the **ADD TO APPLICATION'S DATABASE** button.

 .. _datasource_edit: